kurenai-11/blog-real-project/README.md

 A full stack project made with the MERN stack with the modern(?) approach.
 The concept is to create a web site that lets you create and manage multiple blogs at once.

 # Deployed example

 https://blog-real-project.up.railway.app/

 # Todos

 1. Fix the authentication to sessions or jwt.
 2. Make individual users profile page(like the dashboard but for all users).
 3. Make users be able to comment and like on the posts.
-4. Use actual http response codes instead of 200 everything.

 # Starting in development mode